Nazh-AU/The-Enchiridion-of-Radiators/README.md

 ### Introduction and Intention

+I'm gonna do stuff

 ### Test Setup

+More stuff here

 ### Testing Methodology

+To™?

 ### Formulating Meaningful Numbers

+Attempt to add weighted values to fans/radiator combinations.

 ### Radiator and Fan Testing
 This section will include several Radiator and Fan combinations.